 My eyes were focused on that delicious-looking platter -the one with the honey balls.
 I would always grab the ones at the bottom of the mound… I figured there was more honey, so they had to be sweeter.

-Looking back, I think that was part of the Christmas magic… the anticipation that there would be so many wonderful meals and baked goods that were only made once a year.
+Looking back, I think that was part of the Christmas magic… the anticipation that there would be so many wonderful meals and baked goods only made on special occasions.
 Couple that with the expectation of spending time with cousins and the extended family and, of course, the men singing a cappella after a few glasses of homemade wine and grappa.

 No iPhones to capture those priceless moments but the memories are vivid in my mind.